Da Vinci's Demons: Casting

-Tom Riley was the first actor to be cast in the series, as The Hollywood Reporter announced he had landed the role as Leonardo da Vinci.
+Tom Riley was the first actor to be cast in the series, as The Hollywood Reporter announced he had landed the role of Leonardo da Vinci.
 Goyer and managing director Carmi Zlotnik revealed he was cast as he could portray the character with many dimensions that would appeal to a worldwide audience.
 They later reported that Laura Haddock had been cast in the female lead as Lucrezia Donati.

 Production

-The series has marked the first collaboration between Starz and BBC Worldwide following a new production agreement.
+The series marks the first collaboration between Starz and BBC Worldwide, following a new production agreement.
 Fox International Channels picked up the series for global distribution.
 The show was created by Goyer, who directed the first two episodes and wrote several others along writers such as Scott Gimple, Brian Nelson and Joe Ahearne.

 Filming for the series took place in the United Kingdom, at Swansea, Neath, Port Talbot and Margam Castle in Wales.
 A 265,000 sqft studio in Swansea Gate Business Park was also used and several sets were built to resemble 15th-century Florence.
 Annie Symons was brought on board as the lead costume designer.
 Bear McCreary composed the score for the series, and orchestrated the main theme to reflect Leonardo's use of mirror writing.
 Goyer had a scene in episode five depicting a kiss between Leonardo and Jacopo Saltarelli filmed in secret as he feared network interference.

 Goyer revealed to USA Today at the New York Comic Con that season two would also be set in South America and would feature Machu Picchu and the Inca Empire.
 Goyer claimed that this was justified by "new research" that has revealed Chinese and European explorers may have arrived in the New World earlier than was originally believed.

 Sexuality of Leonardo

 There is widespread belief that Leonardo was primarily if not exclusively sexually attracted to and involved with men.
 Goyer acknowledged this and said that the show would not shy away from the subject.
 Riley cited that because the speculation exists it is something that should be honoured.

-In a later interview with the gay-interest website The Backlot, Riley expressed his hope that the episode addressed concerns about the show's depiction of Leonardo's sexuality in a way that is satisfactory and respectful to any historical beliefs.
+In a later interview with the gay-interest website The Backlot, Riley expressed his hope that "The Tower" episode would address concerns about the show's depiction of Leonardo's sexuality in a way that was satisfactory and respectful to any historical beliefs.